PhilipPapagiannopoulos/Geuss_the_number/README.md

-## 🎯 Guess_the_Number
+## Guess the Number (Python)

-**Guess_the_Number** is a simple Python guessing game where the player must find a randomly generated number within a limited number of lives.
+This project is a **Guess the Number** game written in **Python**, where the player must guess a randomly generated number between **1 and 1000**.

-### 🎮 How the Game Works

-* The program randomly selects a number between **1 and 1000**.
-* The player has **10 lives** to guess the correct number.
-* After each guess, the game gives a hint:
+The player starts with **10 lives**.
+After each guess, the game gives a hint:

-  * **“go up”** if the guess is too low
+* **“go up”** if the guessed number is too low
-  * **“go down”** if the guess is too high
+* **“go down”** if the guessed number is too high

-* Each incorrect guess costs one life.
-* The game ends when the player guesses correctly or runs out of lives.
+Each incorrect guess costs one life.
+The game continues until the player correctly guesses the number or runs out of lives.
+At the end of the game, the program displays whether the player won, how many attempts were used, and reveals the secret number.

-### ⭐ Features
+### Features

-* Random number generation
+* Random number generation between 1 and 1000
-* Helpful hints after each guess
-* Life-based challenge system
-* Tracks the number of attempts
+* Hint system to guide the player
-* Beginner-friendly Python code
+* Life-based attempt limit (10 lives)
+* Attempt counter
+* Clear win/lose outcome

-### 🧠 Purpose
+### Technologies Used

-This project was created to practice basic Python concepts such as:

-* Variables and data types
-* Loops and conditional statements
-* User input
+* Python
-* Game logic
+* `random` module

----